Have you heard of the Recognition of Prior Learning?

 The best-known of these mechanisms, the VAE (Validation of Acquired Knowledge and Experience), is enshrined in the Labor Code and constitutes a genuine individual right regardless of employment status (whether employed or self-employed).

 At the University of Montpellier, this program extends beyond individual participants and is widely used by companies and their employees.
-Nearly a hundred companies support their employees each year in the process of obtaining a certification through prior learning assessment.
+Each year, nearly 100 companies support their employees in the process of obtaining a certification through prior learning assessment.

-As an HR management tool, companies integrate the VAE into mandatory one-on-one reviews, using it to support their workforce planning and skills development strategies (GPEC) and to facilitate career progression in certain roles.
+As an HR management tool, companies integrate VAE into mandatory one-on-one interviews and use it as part of their workforce planning and skills development strategy (GPEC) and for the evolution of certain job roles.

 Here are a few examples of what can be achieved through the recognition of prior learning:

-- Establish a specialized support program for a group of employees (collective VAE) to help them earn a degree (through distance learning or in-person courses)
+• Establish a specialized support program for a group of employees (collective VAE) to help them earn a degree (through distance learning or in-person instruction)

-- Combine VAE with short-term training (taking the TOEIC during evening classes and receiving support for the oral exam)
+• Combining VAE with short-term training (taking the TOEIC exam in an evening class and receiving support for the oral exam)

 INFORMATION